Phone: +1 (209) 262-4387

 We recognize the importance of a good therapeutic relationship and strive to build a positive rapport with each client.
 And we treat each client with respect and dignity.

-Well Counseling
+Well Counselling

 You will learn skills of mindfulness and how to balance thoughts and feelings; and begin to build insight into your issues and have a plan to reinforce your goals.